piinzlop/Piinzlop/README.md

 </p>

 ## About me 🛸
-My name is Putthiphon Janklan But you can call me " Ice " <br>
+My name is Putthiphon Janklan But you can call me " Aite " <br>
 Or then also known as " PiinZlop " <br>
 Nice to meet you naa